Krishnanunni333/file_data_store/README.md

 ## Issues facing now
 I have implemented an expiry date function which deletes the key along with its other data.
-I am finding a little bit issue is to synchronize it.
+I am finding a little bit issue to synchronize it.

 ## Conclusion